phil-opp/blog_os/blog/content/second-edition/posts/09-paging-implementation/index.md

 [`translate_addr`]: https://docs.rs/x86_64/0.7.5/x86_64/structures/paging/mapper/trait.MapperAllSizes.html#method.translate_addr
 [`translate`]: https://docs.rs/x86_64/0.7.5/x86_64/structures/paging/mapper/trait.MapperAllSizes.html#tymethod.translate

 The traits only define the interface, they don't provide any implementation.
 The `x86_64` crate currently provides three types that implement the traits with different requirements.
 The [`OffsetPageTable`] type assumes that the complete physical memory is mapped to the virtual address space at some offset.
-The [`MappedPageTable`] is a bit more flexible: It only requires that each page table frame is mapped to the virtual address space at a calculatable address.
+The [`MappedPageTable`] is a bit more flexible: It only requires that each page table frame is mapped to the virtual address space at a calculable address.
 Finally, the [`RecursivePageTable`] type can be used to access page table frames through [recursive page tables](#recursive-page-tables).

 [`OffsetPageTable`]: https://docs.rs/x86_64/0.7.5/x86_64/structures/paging/mapper/struct.OffsetPageTable.html
 [`MappedPageTable`]: https://docs.rs/x86_64/0.7.5/x86_64/structures/paging/mapper/struct.MappedPageTable.html